CEN/CENELEC · standards · conformity

 Federal Network Agency - AI Act

 The Federal Network Agency prepares the implementation of the EU AI Act in Germany.
-The regulation governs AI systems on a risk-based approach, with strict requirements for transparency and safety at high risk.
+The regulation governs AI systems based on risk, with strict requirements for transparency and safety at high risk levels.
 Effective from August 2027.

 Source: Bundesnetzagentur